lena-larionova/docs.konghq.com/app/gateway/2.6.x/plan-and-deploy/kubernetes-deployment-options.md

 deployments, it is not necessary to run an additional database, reducing maintenance and infrastructure requirements.

+While running {{site.base_gateway}} with {{site.kic_product_name}}
-While Kong for Kubernetes does not require a database, it is fully compatible with PostgreSQL and requires it for some features. etcd still remains the source of truth in database-backed deployments: the controller translate Kubernetes resources from etcd into Kong configuration and inserts them into the database via the Admin API.
+does not require a database, it is fully compatible with PostgreSQL and requires it for some features. etcd still remains the source of truth in database-backed deployments: the controller translates Kubernetes resources from etcd into Kong configuration and inserts them into the database via the Admin API.

 ## Choosing between DB-less or database-backed deployments

-In general, DB-less deployments are simpler to maintain and require less resources to run, and as such are the preferred option for Kong for Kubernetes.
+In general, DB-less deployments are simpler to maintain and require less resources to run.
 These deployments must set `KONG_DATABASE=off` in their environment variables.

 Database-backed deployments offer a wider range of features.
 Review the